KQEH: Programming

 In April 1981, KTEH started showing the British science-fantasy show Doctor Who, which ran on the station until January 2003.
 On April 10, 2007, Doctor Who returned to the station with the airing of the program's 2005 revival.
 KTEH has also aired another British sci-fi show, Red Dwarf.
 In 1998, KTEH aired the entire eighth series of Red Dwarf in one night.
 In doing so, many episodes were shown on KTEH before their broadcast on British television.

-In the mid 1990s, Scott Apel hosted airings of The Prisoner with commentary, using an episode ordering he devised.
-The ordering is still a popular one in the Prisoner fandom, referred to as "KTEH order".
+In the mid-1990s, Scott Apel hosted airings of The Prisoner with commentary, using an episode ordering he devised.
+The ordering is still a popular one in the Prisoner fandom, referred to as the "KTEH order".

-KTEH also has a long history of close ties to the anime fandom.
-From the early 1990s up until 2003, Sunday night viewers were treated to a selection of anime found nowhere else on United States TV at the time.
-KTEH was notable as the station that saw the broadcast premiere of the American-subtitled Neon Genesis Evangelion, as well as the dubbed versions of the Tenchi Muyo!
-Ryo-Ohki and Tenchi Universe TV series.
-These shows were later shown on Cartoon Network's Toonami programming block.
-Other anime that have aired on KTEH include, but were not limited to, Bubblegum Crisis, Key the Metal Idol, subtitled versions of Dirty Pair Flash, All Purpose Cultural Cat Girl Nuku Nuku, Urusei Yatsura, Sakura Wars, and Corrector Yui, and dubbed versions of Serial Experiments Lain, City Hunter, Please Save My Earth, Ranma ½, Sailor Moon, Full Metal Panic!, Magic Knight Rayearth, Martian Successor Nadesico, Betterman, Robotech, Mobile Suit Gundam, Cardcaptor Sakura, Astro Boy, Gatchaman, and Samurai Pizza Cats.
+KTEH also has a history of airing anime.
+From 1996 to 2003, the station would air various anime series on Sunday nights.
+KTEH was notable as the station that saw the broadcast premiere of the English-subtitled Neon Genesis Evangelion, as well as the dubbed version of the Tenchi Universe TV series.
+Other anime aired on KTEH include Bubblegum Crisis, Key the Metal Idol, subtitled versions of Dirty Pair Flash, All Purpose Cultural Cat Girl Nuku Nuku, Uruesi Yatsura, and Sakura Wars, and dubbed versions of Serial Experiments Lain, City Hunter, Ruin Explorers, Please Save My Earth, Ranma ½, and Generator Gawl.
+KTEH also aired Robotech, an English production that was originally a combination of three similar, but otherwise unrelated anime series (Super Dimensional Fortress Macross, Super Dimensional Cavalry Southern Cross, and Genesis Climber Mospeada) that originally aired on commercial broadcast television in the United States.

 Karen Roberts was the person responsible for acquiring the programming for both British television series and Japanese anime.